nzsoori/restful-web-services/README.md

 Goal Design and implement a RESTful API to retrieve user information.

+#have developed in Intellij Idea and   start.Spring.io using make sure java 8, Maven, springboot 2.3.3
-#have used Spring Web  / Spring Data JPA  / H2 Database in memory database
+ used Spring Web  / Spring Data JPA  / H2 Database in memory database

 ##  Features